-Born in Nepal, I grew up hearing many great Buddhist masters live in Tibet.
-It is a mysterious place for me and my will to go to Tibet has always been strong.
-I had prayed so many times in the monestary when I was young hoping that one day I will be able to make … Continue reading The Wandering Rinpoche (Two)
+Born in Nepal, I grew up fortunate to hear many great buddhist masters teaching from Tibet.
+It is a mysterious place for me and the pull to go to Tibet has always been strong.
+I had prayed so many times in the monastery when I was young hoping that one day I would be … Continue reading The Wandering Rinpoche (Two)

 Question: I often get sick.
 Does it have anything to do with my killing and eating living poultry?
 If I repentant, will I be well again?
 Chogyal Rinpoche: My answer for this question is —yes, your illness definitely has something to do with your karma.
 If you are one of those animals, you can imagine the … Continue reading On killing and repentance

 Chogyal Rinpoche: If we went to a place to visit someone, the doorkeeper would question us: “Who are you?
 Where are you from?
 Where are you going?
 “The three seemingly simple questions are the ultimate questions in the history of philosophy in the world.
 Yet to answer “Who am I” is not an easy task.

 The day before I left Switzerland for the United States two weeks ago, I was staying at my elder brother’s home in Zurich.
 Around 10 o’clock that night, just when I was about to go to bed, in a fit of dizziness, I suddenly passed out.
 For a second I thought it was my time … Continue reading The Characteristics Of Tibetan Buddhism （Part Four）: What does the Bardo Thodol say